vedxyz/leetcode-solutions/README.md

 	which to subtract a min value.
 Doing final comparisons according to what is already known at that moment helps to simplify the flow of the code as well.
 In other words, work with `maxProfit` and `minValue` instead of `maxValue` and `minValue`.

+## Q359

+- Using a hashmap to keep track of messages is simple, but over time there is no garbage collection on the memory.
+Instead you can use a queue+set combination to wipe all messages that are at the front of the queue with a timestamp difference over the constraints.
+The set serves as the hashmap check in this case.

 ## Q938